Subin-Vidhu/2024/2024 Master class on Data Science using Python A-Z for ML/Readme.md

- list[1] = "a", updates the value in the first position in the list list.append("c") - appends a value to the end of the list list.extend([1,2,3]) - adds element to the list list.insert(0, "z") - inserts an element at a given position list.pop() - last element gets removed list.count(1) - counts the number of times an item occurs in a list list.index(13) - returns the index of the first occurence
+ list[1] = "a", updates the value in the first position in the list list.append("c") - appends a value to the end of the list list.extend([1,2,3]) - adds element to the list list.insert(0, "z") - inserts an element at a given position, so there will be a shift of the existing elements to the right of this entry list.pop() - last element gets removed list.count(1) - counts the number of times an item occurs in a list list.index(13) - returns the index of the first occurence